akhodakivskiy/VimFx/README.md

     o            Focus the Address Bar
     O            Focus the Search Bar
+    p            Paste and go
-    p            Navigate to the address in the clipboard P            Open new tab and navigate to the address in the clipboard yf           Copy link url to the clipboard vf           Focus element
+    P            Paste and go in a new tab yf           Copy link url to the clipboard vf           Focus element
-    yy           Copy current page link to the clipboard r            Reload current page
+    yy           Copy link or text input value r            Reload
+    R            Reload (override cache)
-    R            Reload current page and all the assets (js, css, etc.) ar           Reload pages in all tabs
+    ar           Reload all tabs
-    aR           Reload pages in all tabs including assets (js, css, img) s            Stop loading current page
+    aR           Reload all tabs (override cache)
+    s            Stop loading the page
-    as           Stop loading pages in all tabs
+    as           Stop loading all tabs

 ### Navigating the Page

-    gg           Scroll to the Top of the page
+    gg           Scroll to top
-    G            Scroll to the Bottom of the page j            Scroll Down
+    G            Scroll to bottom
+    j            Scroll down
-    k            Scroll Up
+    k            Scroll up
-    h            Scroll Left
+    h            Scroll left
-    l            Scroll Right
+    l            Scroll right
-    d            Scroll half a Page Down
+    d            Scroll half a page down
-    u            Scroll half a Page Up
+    u            Scroll half a page up
-    <space>      Scroll full Page Down
+    <space>      Scroll full page down
-    <s-space>    Scroll full Page Up
+    <s-space>    Scroll full page up

 ### Working with Tabs

-    t            Open New Blank tab
+    t            New tab
-    J  gT        Go to the Previous tab
+    J  gT        Previous tab
-    K  gt        Go to the Next tab gJ           Move current tab to the Left gK           Move current tab to the Right gh           Navigate to the Home Page
+    K  gt        Next tab
+    gJ           Move tab left
+    gK           Move tab right
+    gh           Go to the Home Page
-    gH  g0       Go to the First tab g^           Go to the First non-pinned tab gL  g$       Go to the Last tab gp           Pin/Unpin current tab
+    gH  g0       Go to the first tab g^           Go to the first non-pinned tab gL  g$       Go to the last tab gp           Pin/Unpin tab
-    yt           Duplicate current tab
+    yt           Duplicate tab
     gx$          Close tabs to the right
-    gxa          Close other tabs except the current tab x            Close current tab
+    gxa          Close other tabs
+    x            Close tab
-    X            Restore last closed tab
+    X            Restore closed tab

 ### Browsing

-    f            Follow a link on the current page
+    f            Follow link, focus text input or click button F            Follow link in a new tab af           Follow a link on the current page in a new tab [            Go to the next page
-    F            Follow a link on the current page in a new tab af           Follow multiple links on the current page [            Follow the Previous page link on the current page ]            Follow the Next page link on the current page gu           Go up one level in the URL hierarchy gU           Go up to root of the URL hierarchy
+    ]            Go to the previous page
+    gu           Go up one level in the URL gU           Go to root in the URL
-    H            Go Back in history
+    H            Go back in history
-    L            Go Forward in history
+    L            Go forward in history

 ### Misc

     /            Enter Find mode
-    a/           Enter Find mode to highlight all matches n            Go to the next Find match
+    a/           Enter Find mode highlighting all matches n            Find next
+    N            Find previous
-    N            Go to the previous Find match i            Enter insert mode: Ignore all commands I            Pass next keypress through to the page ?
+    i            Enter insert mode: Ignore all commands I            Pass next keypress through to the page ?
 Show this dialog
-    :            Open Developer Toolbar
+    :            Open the Developer Toolbar
     <escape>     Blur/close active element

 ### Hints Mode